spaceninja/dnd-adventures/src/adventures/slaad-hospital.md

 <aside class="block-torn-paper">

 Day One: New job!
 I’m so excited.
-As a Githzerai child with no interest or aptitude for martial affairs, I never fit in.
-I’ve always been interested in science and learning, but those aren’t things our culture places much value on.
-It’s not that enlisting in the guard is compulsory, it’s more that no one has ever not wanted to enlist before.
+As a Githzerai child with no interest or aptitude for psionics or the monastic lifestyle, I never fit in.
+I’ve always been interested in science and biology, but those aren’t things our culture places much value on.

-My parents were confused by me, but supportive, and I was thrilled when my mother called on a contact from her reaving days to get me an internship with the human scientists operating out of the Spawning Stone research station.
+My parents were confused by me, but supportive, and I was thrilled when my mother called on a contact from her days as a _rrakkma_ to get me an internship with the human scientists operating out of a research station here in Limbo.
 Their organization, Fresenius Research, was contracted to research the Slaad and find ways to combat the lethal infections they carry.
 I can’t believe I’m going to help them do science that will benefit everyone in Limbo!

 </aside>